Tell Me It's Real (album): Critical reception

 Tell Me It's Real received mixed to positive reviews from music critics.
 Ashleigh Grady from Clash said, "As standalone singles, perhaps more of the tracks on ‘Tell Me It’s Real’ would hold a greater emotional impact but nevertheless there are moments of real beauty on Seafret's album.
 The sparse simplicity of the intricate guitar picking and emotive lyrics create a euphoric, wave-like quality [...]
 ‘Tell Me It’s Real’ will deliver more of the delicate emotion that they love, however, for the undecided listener, a little more variation and experimentation wouldn't go amiss."
 Molly Kerkham from ForgePress said, "While the album traverses tried and tested ground for love songs, Seafret’s song writing breathes fresh air into these topics.
 The songs are packed full of metaphors, but ... the lyrics avoid being a collection of romance truisms.
 At its worst, this album verges towards sounding a bit like a second-rate Mumford and Sons.
 There's too many over-enthusiastic yet drab guitar build ups."

 Commercial performance

 On 5 February 2016, Tell Me It's Real entered the UK Albums Chart at number 59, the album also entered the Scottish Albums Chart at number 90.
 On 7 February 2016, the album entered the Swiss Albums Chart at number 100.

+Oceans video

+The music video for Oceans drew attention for featuring actress Maise Williams.
+It was directed by Jonathan Entwistle.